HyperSprite/react-geolocation-hoc/readme.md

 * lng: Longitude: Number - Default latitude if geolocation is not used
 * geolocation: Boolean - True: geolocation allowed by user, False, geolocation blocked by user
 * timestamp: Unix time in seconds the getCurrentPosition event or optional props passed.
-* refreshLocation: Callback to update the location, sets noGeolocation to true.
+* refreshLocation: Callback to update the location, sets geolocation to true.

 ### Install
 ```js